-- (1) The following definitions and abbreviations shall be used in the interpretation of the rules in 19 CSR 30-40.400 to 19 CSR 30-40.450: - (A) Advanced cardiac life support (ACLS) certified means that an individual has successfully completed a course of training in advanced cardiac life-support techniques cer-

-- (B) Anesthesiologist assistant (AA) means a person who meets each of the following conditions: - 1.
-Has graduated from an anesthesiologist assistant program accredited by the American Medical Association's Committee on Allied Health Education and Accreditation or by its successor agency; - 2.
-Has passed the certifying examination administered by the National Commission on Certification of Anesthesiologist Assistants; - 3.
-Has active certification by the National Commission on Certification of Anesthesiologist Assistants: - 4.
-Is currently licensed as an anesthesiologist assistant in the state of Missouri; and - 5.
-Provides health care services delegated by a licensed anesthesiologist.
-For the purposes of subsection (1)(B), the licensed anesthesiologist shall be "immediately available" as this term is defined in section 334.400, RSMo. - (C) ATLS course means the advanced trauma life support course approved by the American College of Surgeons when required, certification shall be maintained; - (D) Board-admissible means that a physician has applied to a specialty board and has received a ruling that s/he has fulfilled the requirements to take the examinations.
-Board certification must be obtained within five (5) years of the first appointment; - (E) Board-certified means that a physician has fulfilled all requirements, has satisfactorily completed the written and oral examinations, and has been awarded a board diploma in a specialty field; - (F) Certified registered nurse anesthetist (CRNA) means a registered nurse who has graduated from a school of nurse anesthesia accredited by the Council on Accreditation of Educational Programs of Nurse Anesthesia or its predecessor and who has been certified as a nurse anesthetist by the Council on Certification of Nurse Anesthetists; - (G) CME means continuing medical education and refers to the highest level of continuing education approved by the Missouri State Medical Association, the Missouri Association of Osteopathic Physicians and Surgeons, The American Osteopathic Association, or the Accreditation Council for Continuing Medical Education; - (H) Continuing nursing education means education approved or recognized by a national and/or state professional organization and/or trauma medical director: - (I) Core surgeon is a member of the trauma team listed on the trauma call schedule ten percent (10%) of the time or greater;
+- (1) The following definitions and abbreviations shall be used in the interpretation of the rules in 19 CSR 30-40.400 to 19 CSR 30-40.450: - (A) Advanced cardiac life support (ACLS) certified means that an individual has successfully completed a course of training in advanced cardiac life-support techniques certified by the American Heart Association and that certification is maintained; - (B) ATLS course means the advanced trauma life support course approved by the American College of Surgeons when required, certification shall be maintained; - (C) Bureau of EMS means the Missouri Department of Health's Bureau of Emergency Medical Services; - (D) Board-admissible means that a physician has applied to a specialty board and has received a ruling that s/he has fulfilled the requirements to take the examinations.
+Board certification must be obtained within five (5) years of the first appointment; - (E) Board-certified means that a physician has fulfilled all requirements, has satisfactorily completed the written and oral examinations, and has been awarded a board diploma in a specialty field; - (F) Certified registered nurse anesthetist (CRNA) means a registered nurse who has graduated from a school of nurse anesthesia accredited by the Council on Accreditation of Educational Programs of Nurse Anesthesia or its predecessor and who has been certified as a nurse anesthetist by the Council on Certification of Nurse Anesthetists; - (G) CME means continuing medical education and refers to the highest level of continuing education approved by the Missouri State Medical Association, the Missouri Association of Osteopathic Physicians and Surgeons, The American Osteopathic Association or the Accreditation Council for Continuing Medical Education; - (H) Continuing nursing education means education approved or recognized by a national nurses' organization and/or trauma medical director; - (I) Credentialed or credentialing is a hospital-specific system of documenting and recognizing the qualifications of medical staff and nurses and authorizing the performance of certain procedures in the hospital setting; - (J) Glasgow coma scale is a scoring system for assessing a patient's level of consciousness utilizing a point system which measures eye opening, verbal response and motor response.
+The higher the total score, the better the patient's neurological status;